dice-group/HTYLLM-PG/approaches/CoLA/docs/dataset_creation_reasoning.md

 2. evaluable.
 We want to explicityl evaluate as much as we can.
 So we aim to select and prefern lagns we can evaluate 2.1 The benchmarks with the most langs are (to my knowledge): flores and belebele (200 and 122 langs)
 3. available in fineweb.
 Fineweb is to our knowledge the largest multilingual dataset
-4. CoLA-expert optimal / optiomal for our novel approach
+4. CoLA-expert optimal / optiomal for our novel approach.
+We need clusters of languages (e.g. 4 Romance, 4 Germanic) so shared A matrices can learn family patterns.

+**Opportunity & Decision:**
+Intersecting these requirements gives us a pool of **108 evaluatable languages**.
+From this pool, we will select **22 languages** using clustering to ensure we have both diversity and family clusters (CoLA-optimal).